solid/process/solid-editors-tr-process.md

 * Community members may start a standardization process by offering an UCR document.
-* If rough consensus hasn't been reached in a consensus phase, one of the actions that the Editors may take is to TODO exit the consensus phase and enter a UCR phase for the issue.
+* If rough consensus hasn't been reached in a consensus phase, one of the actions that the Editors may take is to [exit the consensus phase and enter a UCR phase](#actions-if-rough-consensus-cannot-be-reached) for the issue.

 ##### Exit